 What is a Default Judgment?

-A default judgment is an order of the Court which is granted when the Defendant has failed to file a Notice of Intention to Defend and Defence (Defence) within 28 days of being served with a Claim and Statement of Claim (Claim) pursuant to the Uniform Civil Procedure Rules 1999 (Qld) (Rules).
+A default judgment is an order of the Court that is granted when the Defendant has failed to file a Notice of Intention to Defend and Defence (Defence) within 28 days of being served with a Claim and Statement of Claim (Claim) pursuant to the Uniform Civil Procedure Rules 1999 (Qld) (Rules).

 If a person files a Defence within the stipulated timeframe or makes full payment of the amount sought on the Claim, a plaintiff cannot seek a default judgment.